garbageplanet/frontend/README.md

 ### FIXME

-- [ ] rendering account info view in auth route is buggy
 - [ ] ajax calls stack up really fast when map is moved.
 Change mechanism for loading up map features.

 ### TODO

-- [ ] build a minimal entry point for loading the content via cdn and serve as JAM sta
+- [ ] build a minimal entry point for loading the content via cdn
 - [ ] navigate visible markers in the bottom panel view with https://github.com/stefanocudini/leaflet-list-markers
 - [ ] reduce redundancy in the form templates
 - [ ] upload to imgur as user